-Please email your images to Rick Vollbrecht (Rvollb@wi.rr.com) by Tuesday, August 1st.
+Please email your images to Tom Wright ( TomWrightwi@gmail.com ) by Tuesday, May 1st.
+New: when submitting your images, please change the file name to include your name as the first information in the file name.
 This will help to streamline the process of viewing member images.
 We look forward to seeing your images.

-Our 2017 programs and meeting dates are listed below.
-We are always looking for ideas for future programs.
-If you have any ideas for speakers or program topics, pleas forward your ideas to Elizabeth Whitcomb (Lizannwhit@Gmail.com).
-We are always looking for program topics that are of interest to our members.
+Our 2018 programs and meeting dates are listed below.
+We are always looking for ideas for future programs that are of interest to our members.
+If you have any ideas for speakers or program topics, please forward your ideas to Randy Scherkenbach ( firstname.lastname@example.org ).

 Our Photo Scavenger Hunt has become a popular annual event which we will be doing again this year.
 Photo scavenger hunts are a fun and challenging way to get your imagination and creative juices flowing!
 The rules are simple:

 1. Capture one image of each topic.

 2. Be creative - think of a unique way to express the topic.